The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 by Hayley from A Lovely Planet

-A bucket-list style experience in Australia is a stay at Pumphouse Point nestled in the pristine and world-heritage listed Cradle Mountain, Lake St Clair National Park in Tasmania.
+On the top of your Australia bucket list should be a stay at Pumphouse Point nestled in the pristine and world-heritage listed Cradle Mountain, Lake St Clair National Park in Tasmania.

 The hotel has been stylishly crafted from an unused pumphouse, once intended to be part of the Tasmanian hydro-electric scheme.
 The well-appointed rooms hover out over the lake at the end of a 250m pier.
 Enjoy the 270-degree views of the lake and distant snow-capped mountains while curled up on the lounge with a tea, coffee, wine or whiskey from the well-stocked honesty bar.